Zeller lifts Indiana over Michigan, wins Big Ten regular-season title

 Zeller finished with 25 points and 10 rebounds and Victor Oladipo added 14 points and 13 boards for the Hoosiers (26-5, 14-4 Big Ten), who won six of eight to end the regular season en route to picking up the No. 1 seed in the upcoming Big Ten Conference Tournament.

-Glenn Robinson III gave Michigan a 71-66 edge with 52 seconds remaining before the Hoosiers capped off an improbable 6-0 run to close the contest with Zeller's baseline lay-in.
+Glenn Robinson III gave Michigan a 71-66 edge with 52 seconds remaining as he made 1-of-2 free throws before the Hoosiers capped off an improbable 6-0 run to close the contest with Zeller's baseline lay-in.

 Trey Burke scored 20 points on 5-of-8 shooting from behind the arc for the Wolverines (25-6, 12-6), who had a chance to earn a share of the conference title for the second straight season and were looking to remain unbeaten in Ann Arbor for the first time in 36 seasons.

-Michigan has the fifth seed in the upcoming Big Ten Tournament to play Penn State on Thursday.
-Indiana plays the winner of Illinois versus Minnesota, which will also be played on Thursday.
+Michigan has the fifth seed in the upcoming Big Ten Tournament and will play Penn State on Thursday.
+Indiana plays the winner of Illinois versus Minnesota, which will also take place on Thursday.